MikeOwino/CyberSec/Network Security.md

 The most common transport protocols on the Internet are TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
 We’ll go into these two protocols later in this lesson!

 ![](https://static-assets.codecademy.com/Courses/introduction-to-cybersecurity/network-basics/Cybersecurity_NetworkModel_v3-03.svg)

+### OSI Layers 5, 6, 7
+Layer 5 – Session
+When two computers or devices have started an exchange of information, we call that a session.
+The Session layer in OSI is responsible for opening, closing, and maintaining sessions.

+In terms of opening and closing, the session layer includes authentication and authorization measures.
+For example, without logging in or having the right permissions, you may not be able to connect to parts of a website.
+But if you are logged in, your access permission is stored for a set amount of time, or session length.

+Meanwhile, session management ensures communications occur successfully by providing safeguards in case a connection fails or drops.

+Layer 6 – Presentation
+The Presentation layer includes all the methods that convert data into a format usable by an application.
+This layer handles functions such as encoding/decoding, encryption/decryption, and compression/decompression of files.

+Layer 7 – Application
+The final layer of the OSI model is the Application layer.
+This layer includes websites, browsers, email, mobile applications, and how they render Internet data so that we can interact with it.